heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 throughout the program, and that at runtime, nothing else other than an `Int` can be held in that value's memory location.

-On the other hand, weak statically typed languages like C statically ensures that a certain value with type `Int` is correctly used throughout the program, but at runtime, it _can't_ ensure that nothing other than an `Int` will be held in that value's memory location.
+On the other hand, weak statically typed languages like C statically ensure that a certain value with type `Int` is correctly used throughout the program, but at runtime, it _can't_ ensure that nothing other than an `Int` will be held in that value's memory location.
 Pointer arithmetic makes this guarantee impossible – a programmer can easily place a `String` in that `Int`'s memory location, which can lead to runtime errors.

-Dynamically checked languages can also be .
-Langauges like Pythong are strongly dynamically checked because

- how it structures data in
-memory.
-Strong, statically typed languages use types to _prove_

-###
+Dynamically checked languages can also be considered strong or weak.
+Languages like Python are strongly dynamically checked because they check for correctness at runtime, preventing a `String` from occupying an `Int`'s memory location for example, and in addition, these languages provide no way for the programmer to write to an arbitrary memory location.
+Assembly, on the other hand, is weak – that is, it runs dynamically (without any runtime checking whatsoever) and allows users to directly manipulate memory.

+### Scala is Strongly Statically Typed

+----------- SCRATCH

 Intuitively, the discipline of typing can be thought .
 Static typing and dynamic checking as well as  are all typing disciplines that: